-Chewing gum gets on cars in many different ways.
+Gum gets on cars in many different ways.
 Someone could spit it out when they drive by your car, while they’re walking by your car, or maybe even put it on your car on purpose out of spite.
-However it gets there, it’s no big deal.

-Simply follow one of the following four methods to find out how to get gum off your car in less than 30 minutes.
+But no matter how it got there, car insurance broker Jerry can show you what to do about it.
+Simply follow one of these four methods to get gum off your car in less than 30 minutes.

 Use an ice cube to freeze the gum (for a neat glob of gum)

 - Single-edged razor blade or box cutter for a glass surface

 - Stiff plastic card (grocery store card, credit card, or ID) or plastic putty knife for painted or chrome surface

 Step 1: Put the ice cube in the plastic baggie.
 Seal the baggie to keep the water from dripping down the side of the car as the ice cube melts.

 Step 2: Hold the ice cube on the gum.
 Leave it there for a few minutes until the gum gets hard and brittle.

 Step 3: Slide the plastic card, putty knife, or razor blade under the edge of the gum.
 Twist the card, putty knife, or razor blade to pop the gum off.

 - Tip: You can also use compressed air to freeze the gum.